 What kind of payment do you take?
 Cash or Weakley County check on a local bank with photo ID.
 We accept no bills larger than a $20.00 bill.
 Photo ID and phone number is required for all transactions.
-Coming soon (June 14th) credit/debit card transactions.
+We also accept credit/debit card transactions.

 What about your prices?
 We have items for all income ranges.
-If you need low priced essential items - a couch for $10.00 or knick knacks and household items at 3 items for $1.25, come and shop our outside sales area to fit your budget needs.
-If you like name brand clothing, antiques and collectibles and fine china and other non-essential items, come shop inside our thrift store and know that you still are getting a great bargain but helping support the ministry with your purchases.
-If an individual cannot afford to purchase items, application for assistance may be made in the office.
+If you need low priced essential items - a couch for $10.00 or knick-knacks and household items at 3 items for $1.25, come and shop our outside sales area to fit your budget needs.
+If you like name brand clothing, antiques and collectibles, fine china and other non-essential items, come shop inside our thrift store and know that you still are getting a great bargain but helping support the ministry with your purchases.
+If an individual cannot afford to purchase items, application for assistance may be made in the office and items will be provided at no cost.

 Who is served by the ministry?
 WE CARE assists residents of Weakley County.